Back to top

 I have then wireframed screens before putting into high fidelity prototype:

 My final solution is 'Moodcast', a podcast app that generates recommendations based on user's mood.
-For multitasking listeners, they can enter specific modes that enhance their listening experience.

 Because of time constraints, I have only developed a solution for users that listens to podcasts while falling asleep.
 Here is a full view of the final solution: